 Although it may seem paradoxical or counterintuitive, the only way we can ensure the long-term survival of our species is by reducing the global human population.
 By how much?
 The answer is, by as much as possible.
 The Earth most certainly does not need 7 or 8 billion people.
 It does not need 6, 5, 4, 3, or even 2 billion people.
 These were milestones that were only surpassed for the very first time in the Earth’s extremely long history during the past hundred years.

 In 1800, world population stood at about one billion; by 1930 it had doubled to two billion.
 Only 30 years later (in 1960) it had doubled again to four billion; currently we are on track to achieve a third doubling, to eight billion humans, around 2025.

-Prior to the last several millennia, for the millions of years that human beings have been around, they numbered significantly less than 100 million people, or less than 1% of the present human population.
+Prior to the last several millennia, for the millions of years that human beings or their ancestors have been around, they numbered significantly less than 100 million people, or less than 1% of the present human population.
 During that time, it is erroneously believed that our species’ existence was precarious; and yet, the fact that our human ancestors were able to survive for such a long period of time disproves this common belief.